top of page

 I use Loom to tell the user's story to my team, customers, or stakeholders.
 Loom and Descript both have AI features to help edit videos.

-Along with colleagues, I integrated an AI assistant with Grafana, which helped analyze failures that users faced so that I can provide them a white-glove service.
-This was most relevant when onboarding early customers.
+Along with colleagues, I integrated an AI assistant with Grafana, which helped analyze user failures and support a white-glove onboarding service.
+This was most useful for early customers.

 Related: